There’s no doubt that telemedicine is convenient for patients and broadens access to healthcare, especially in rural areas.

 - Continued patient engagement, particularly for patients who would otherwise not travel long distances for 15 to 20-minute follow-up visits.

-- Lowered costs for treating non-emergency conditions such as upper respiratory infections (URIs).
+- Lower costs for treating non-emergency conditions such as URIs (upper respiratory infections).
 In 2016, at one facility, the cost for onsite visits to treat URIs was $383,702.
-During the first three months of 2017, costs to treat URI patients virtually was only $9,744, meaning the health system could be on track to save hundreds of thousands of dollars annually.
+During the first three months of 2017, costs to treat URI patients virtually was only $9,744.telemedicine, others are more likely to recommend your practice.

-2) Publish metrics for ROI with every step in your healthcare organization’s journey in telemedicine.
-Whether your telemedicine practice involves catering to the “cough and cold” crowd, or something more complex such as INTEGRIS Health’s TeleStroke emergent neurology consultations, it's important to track the financial and patient impact of every project.
+2) Analyze Metrics for ROI with every step in your healthcare organization’s journey in telemedicine.
+Whether your telemedicine practice involves catering to the “cough and cold” crowd, or something more complex(see below), it's important to track the financial and patient impact of every project.

 Success Story: ACO Essentia Health transitioned from telephonic care management to a remote monitoring telehealth system.
 Instead of overworked care managers chasing patients down to collect information, their remote monitoring system transmits data automatically.

-The final tip: don’t miscalculate the ROI of your telehealth strategy by only looking at revenue.
+Measuring the value of telehealth is not always as simple as it seems.
+There are significant benefits — monetary and otherwise — to investing in telehealth.
+Don’t miscalculate the ROI of your telehealth strategy by only looking at revenue.
 The benefits to patients, savings in time and staffing, reduced readmissions, and expanded coverage with existing clinicians should also factor into the equation.